"Masonic Lodge History, 1842-1943," Robert R. Wright, no date (C0776)

 This is a souvenir program booklet for the American Legion Fair held at Caruthersville in Pemiscot county, Missouri, on October 3-7, 1951.
 Included are a history of the fair, a description of acts at the grandstand show, and a schedule of horse races.

-This is a program booklet for the 21st annual Cotton Festival and Homecoming, sponsored by Gideon-New Madrid American Legion Post No. 324 and its Auxiliary, held at Gideon in New Madrid County, Missouri, September 1-3, 1967.
+The American Legion, Gideon-New Madrid Post No. 324 Collection contains a program booklet for the 21st Annual Cotton Festival and Homecoming, sponsored by Gideon-New Madrid American Legion Post No. 324 and its Auxiliary, held at Gideon in New Madrid County, Missouri, September 1-3, 1967.

 American Legion, Herbert Williams Post 202 (Columbia, Mo.)
 Records, 1919-2009 (C4257)